qige96/myblog/content/posts/review-prob-logic-SRL-SLP.md

 ---

-The last SRL theory I would like to introduce here is Stochasitc Logic Program (SLP).
-SLP
+The last SRL theory I would like to introduce here is Stochasitc Logic Program[^1] (SLP).

 Similar to Problog, Stochastic Logic Programs is also a probabilistic extesion of classic logic programs.
 However, SLP is different from Problog, in particular the semantics.
 So far, the probabilistic logic we had introduced are based on possible world semantics.
 That is, the probability value assigned to a proposition indicates "the probability of the proposition being true".
 While in SLP, the probability value assigned to a proposition indicates "the probability of a proposition being selected in one step of a proof".
 Therefore, we cannot directly apply SLP to our central question, but need some prepocessing jobs.